adityataps/covid-events/README.md

 # covid-events
-This is the project the Madison and ACe team for CS6795 - Summer 2020.
+This is the project the Madison and Ace team for CS6795 - Summer 2020.
 It's a reac tapp to help you select safe and healthy social events during a covid setting.

 # How to run: